topxeq/gox/README.md

 A command-line only version of gox (named goxc, no GUI features) is also available.
 This version will be more fast, and of course smaller in file size.

-Since the more features added makes the Gox executable became very large, the Tiny Gox Version is now available to download.
+Since the more features added makes the Gox executable became very large, the Tiny Gox Version is now available to download(not updated frequently).
 Some features are removed from Gox tiny version, such as OpenGL GUI, drawing, NoSQL, some database drivers(Oracle, MS-SQL), etc.

 Goxg version is used to run GUI only programs, it will not open a CMD console.